 Which model is better for you

-It can certainly get confusing in an ever-changing cloud deployment world, but once you initiate your golden strategy and come to terms with your end goals, each model can work and serve as the best suitable for a specific phase.
+It can certainly get confusing in an ever-changing cloud deployment world where you can basically use everything as a service, but once you initiate your golden strategy and come to terms with your end goals, each model can work and serve as the best suitable for a specific phase.

 Whether you choose to start with one cloud computing service model or go all-in with all three, it will eventually depend on the size, the complexity, and the current basic needs of your business.